CKRancher/rancher/README.md

 ```

 The alert has three phases: Inactive - when condition is not met, Pending - condition is met, Firing - alert is fired.
-We already saw the alert in inactive state, so creating some load on the CPU, we will observe the rest too:
+We already saw the alert in inactive state, so puting some load on the CPU will let us observe the rest of them too:

 ![09](images/09-rancher-prometheus-pending-alert.png)